davidbarone/parser-js/README.md

 On the downside, subrules get automatically generated in the grammar, and cannot be easily referenced in the abstract syntax tree.
 When rules are explicitly defined in the grammar, the rule names become the names of the nodes in the abstract syntax tree, and these same names are used by the visitor to match appropriate nodes.
 Subrules cannot be easily matched by the visitor.
 In general it is not recommended to make deeply nested subrules.
 Subrules should be used only for simple inline expansions.

 ## Tokeniser
 The tokeniser uses regex expressions as rules.
-Any valid C# regex can be used.
+Any valid JavaScript regular expression can be used.
 Note that every string token in your input must be defined as a lexer rule.
 There is no support for literal tokens defined in parser rules.
 All parser rules must reference either other parser rules, or lexer rules.

 ## Tree Generation and Rule Modifiers
 The result of the `Parser.parse()` method is an abstract syntax tree.
 The structure of the tree is designed to be close to the grammar. for example, given a grammar: